animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 [^1]: And it is like that for planetary orbits too due to the analogous derivation from Newton's law for gravitational acceleration as the one from Coulomb's law.

 [^2]: In magnitude, not necessarily proportion.

+[^3]: The "Radius equation" definitely does agree with the logic that r must increase proportionally faster than n, specifically quadratically faster.